What was J. Robert Oppenheimer IQ? The Only Scientific Estimate Online

 🔍 How Did We Calculate This?

-Note: Like Einstein, Oppenheimer never undertook a formal IQ test, yet his significant contributions to physics lay a solid foundation for this estimate.
+Note: Like Einstein, Oppenheimer never undertook a formal IQ test.
+However, his significant contributions to physics, combined with his undergraduate degree from Harvard and his PhD from the University of Göttingen, provide a strong basis for this estimate.

 1️⃣ Understanding the Flynn Effect: